 3、Rigid Flex PCB's Technology and Production Process

-The efficiency of the PCB.
-The efficiency of the PCB is one of the unique attributes about a rigid flex’s PCB, as depending on the task of the PCB the technology that a designer uses can differ significantly.
+The efficiency of the PCB is one of the unique attributes of a rigid-flex PCB, as depending on the task of the PCB, the technology that a designer uses can differ significantly.

-While both machines are accomplishing the same task, bringing a soft copy into hard copy, the technology being used is significantly different in both of these machines.
+While both machines are accomplishing the same task, bringing a soft copy into a hard copy, the technology is significantly different.

-At this point, it is obvious what are the factors that can influence the production process, so rather than talking about the factors that influence it we will discuss the process itself.
+At this point, it is obvious what factors can influence the production process, so rather than talking about the factors that influence it, we will discuss the process itself.

 The production process of every PCB starts with stacking various layers of metal and other circuit boards.
-This part of the process is called the stack up.
+This part of the process is called the stack-up.

-The Stack Up
+Rigid Flexible Circuit--The Stack Up